odinuv/web/en/apv/slides/html/slides.md

 ## HTML × XHTML × XML
 - HTML4 has:
     - many optional language elements (the language was supposed to be smart),
-    - complicated implementation of interpreter in web browser,
+    - complicated implementation of an interpreter in a web browser,
     - semantic elements and visual elements,
     - `<!DOCTYPE ` that specifies the DTD.
 - XML has:
     - faster and more effective processing than HTML,
     - simple *parser* implementation.
     - no error recovery
 </section>

 <section markdown='1'>
 ## HTML × XHTML × XML Cont.
 - XHTML:
-    - is a XML application of HTML language,
+    - is an XML application of the HTML language,
     - has supposedly simplified *interpreter* implementation,
     - has no error recovery if transmitted as `application/xhtml+xml`,
 - HTML5:
     - is a brand new language without a lot of historic burden,
     - is developed from 2007, standardized in 2014,
     - is not based on SGML,
-    - has complicated implementation of interpreter.
+    - has complicated implementation of an interpreter.
     - contains both HTML and XHTML markups (and HTML DOM) representations
 </section>

 <section markdown='1'>
 ## HTML5
 - `<!DOCTYPE html>`
-- Extend semantic elements (`article`, `nav`, `menu`, ...).
+- Extended semantic elements (`article`, `nav`, `menu`, ...).
 - Improved user interaction:
-    - inserting objects into page (video, vector graphics, math, ...),
+    - inserting objects into the page (video, vector graphics, math, ...),
     - improved form elements (date, number, ...),
     - validation of forms (data types, regexp, ...),
     - spread forms (form elements without containment),
     - data attributes.
 - Removed all visual elements.
-- Did some accessibility improvements (see WCAG).
+- Done some accessibility improvements (see WCAG).
-- Extensible with other markup (MathML, SVG).
+- Extensible with other markups (MathML, SVG).

 </section>